-Proposals should minimise the use of natural resources, increase self-sufficiency and lower carbon emissions.
-Responses include but are not limited to Development should, as a minimum and where feasible:

-- (a) Promoteing energy efficiency and reduceing the reliance on non-renewable sources of heat and energy through the layout, massing, choice of materials, and orientation of new buildings (see Policy DM16). - (b) Make use of Using low carbon materials and processes throughout the construction phase.
-Efforts should also be made to recycle existing materials found on site for the construction of new buildings/infrastructure including existing soil wherever possible. - (c) Takeing opportunities to provide for on-site renewable energy production and/or storage in accordance with Policy DM03. - (d) Adopting water efficiency techniques measures within building design to limit water usage, including the implementation of the optional technical standards for water efficiency in the Building Regulations within building design, which limit water use to no more than 110 litres per person per day.
-Developments should also seek to promote rain water capture to reduce pressure on water supply. - (e) Recycle water.
-Developments should also seek to pPromote rain water capture to recycle water and reduce pressure on the water supply.
+- 3. Proposals should minimise the use of natural resources, increase self-sufficiency and lower carbon emissions.
+Development should, as a minimum and where feasible: - (a) Promote energy efficiency and reduce the reliance on non-renewable sources of heat and energy through the layout, massing, choice of materials, and orientation of new buildings (Policy DM16). - (b) Make use of low carbon materials and processes throughout the construction phase.
+Efforts should also be made to recycle existing materials found on site for the construction of new buildings/infrastructure including existing soil wherever possible. - (c) Take opportunities to provide for on-site renewable energy production and/or storage in accordance with Policy DM03. - (d) Adopt measures within building design to limit water usage, including the implementation of the optional technical standards for water efficiency in the Building Regulations . - (e) Promote rain water capture to recycle water and reduce pressure on the water supply.
 New homes should be equipped with a water butt with a capacity of at least 200 litres, to collect water from the main roof.
-The water butt should not be
+The water butt should not be visible from the highway.
+Grey water harvesting in new flats or apartments will be negotiated on a case-by-case basis. - (f) Provide electric vehicle and bicycle charging point infrastructure in accordance with Policy DM37. - (g) Provide secure bicycle storage in accordance with Policy DM32.